queerdevperson/aaaki-accordion/README.md

-# Accessible Accordion Block using ACF
+# Accessible ACF Accordion Block by Kinetic Iris

 This is a plugin that creates an accessbile accordion block.
 It requires ACF Pro in order to work.